 Immunosuppressant drugs are agents used to reduce the power of the body’s immune system.
 Also known as anti-rejection drugs, immunosuppressants are primarily used to suppress the body’s ability to reject bone marrow or organ transplantation.

-The transplanted organs success depends on the proper use of anti-rejection medicines.
-The best organ transplant team at RIMC will assist the patient and the caretaker about the medication regimen.
-The drugs should never be stopped, nor should there be any change in the pattern or dosage without prior approval of the doctor.
+The success of transplanted organs depends on the proper use of anti-rejection medicines.
+The best organ transplant team at Rela Hospital will assist the patient and the caretaker with the medication regimen.
+The drugs should never be stopped, nor should there be any change in the pattern or dosage without prior approval from the doctor.
 If there is any other medication prescribed by any other consultants, this must be informed to the transplant team.

 - Infections